pablo-crotti/campusoul/README.md

 **Remember not to commit the `.env` file to your version control system.
 It contains sensitive information specific to your environment.**

-## API documentation
+## 📚 API documentation
 Complete API documentation is available in the `openapi.yml` file.
 This file describes all the routes, methods, and expected responses of the API.
 Additionally, once the services are launched, the documentation can also be accessed via this URL : [localhost:3000/api-docs](http://localhost:3000/api-docs), providing a convenient way to view and interact with the API's endpoints.

 Production documentation URL : [campusoul-hrim.onrender.com/api-docs/](https://campusoul-hrim.onrender.com/api-docs/).

-## Tests
+## 🧪 Tests
 Unit and integration tests are available in the `spec/` directory.
-You can run them with `npm run test` to ensure the quality and reliability of the API.

 ## Contributing
 Contributions to the project are welcome.
 If you wish to contribute, please fork the repository, create a branch for your changes, and submit a pull request.